Ali-Nigzu/portal/docs/dashboard-v2-live-kpis.md

 ## Layout and header
 - The VRM KPI band renders a single layer of dark gradient tiles (no outer white card wrappers).
 Titles appear once per tile inside the gradient card.
 - The header shows `Site – Site ID`, `Last updated: Realtime`, `Status: OK`, and the local time label.
-A time-range dropdown, “Refresh data”, and “Reload manifest” buttons remain in the header for non-KPI widgets; the VRM tiles themselves use fixed windows.
+Time-range, refresh, reload, and Site ID controls are hidden when the manifest renders the VRM KPI set; non-VRM dashboards still show them.

 ## Data flow
 - Manifests are fetched from `/api/dashboards/{dashboardId}` with `orgId` or `viewToken` query params.
 If loading fails, the page shows an error banner and stops rendering.